rails/solid_queue/README.md

   Finally, you can combine prefixes with exact names, like `[ staging*, background ]`, and the behaviour with respect to order will be the same as with only exact names.
 - `threads`: this is the max size of the thread pool that each worker will have to run jobs.
 Each worker will fetch this number of jobs from their queue(s), at most and will post them to the thread pool to be run.
 By default, this is `3`.
 Only workers have this setting.
 - `processes`: this is the number of worker processes that will be forked by the supervisor with the settings given.
 By default, this is `1`, just a single process.
 This setting is useful if you want to dedicate more than one CPU core to a queue or queues with the same configuration.
-Only workers have this setting. **Note**: this option will be ignored if [running in `async` mode](#running-as-a-fork-or-asynchronously).
+Only workers have this setting.
 - `concurrency_maintenance`: whether the dispatcher will perform the concurrency maintenance work.
 This is `true` by default, and it's useful if you don't use any [concurrency controls](#concurrency-controls) and want to disable it or if you run multiple dispatchers and want some of them to just dispatch jobs without doing anything else.
 - `recurring_tasks`: a list of recurring tasks the dispatcher will manage.
 Read more details about this one in the [Recurring tasks](#recurring-tasks) section.